fRedelaar/cada/README.md

+# Node Anomaly Detection project for SNACS
+This repository contains code for the Social Network Analysis for Computer Scientists (SNACS) 2023/2024 project at Leiden University.
+For this project we have used the CADA algorithm [1] to detect node anomalies in labelled real world networks.
+Futhermore, we have implemented a third out-of-the-box community detection algorithm, namely ... .

+## Getting Started
+To get started and use the code in this repository, you need to have Python 3.7 or higher installed.

-# CADA
+# CADA (Original repository)
 Community-aware detection of anomalies [1]

-This is the code for detecting node anomalies in networks with NetworkX by including community structure from two out-of-the-box community detection algorithm: (1) Louvain [1], and (2) Infomap [2].
+This is the code for detecting node anomalies in networks with NetworkX by including community structure from two out-of-the-box community detection algorithms: (1) Louvain [2], and (2) Infomap [3].
 The algorithm is described <a href="https://link.springer.com/chapter/10.1007/978-3-030-05411-3_20">here</a>.

 For (1), Python package <a href="https://github.com/taynaud/python-louvain">Python-Louvain</a> is used.